-- e. a cash deposit at a ATM into an Entain bank account by a person who was a customer where: - i. the person depositing the money entered a reference number referable to a betting account in the transfer instruction; and - ii. the reference number was used by Entain staff to manually credit the money to that betting account after the transfer cleared in Entain's bank account;
+- e. a cash deposit at a Commonwealth Bank of Australia (CBA) ATM into an Entain bank account by a person who was a CBA customer where: - i. the person depositing the money entered a reference number referable to a betting account in the transfer instruction; and - ii. the reference number was used by Entain staff to manually credit the money to that betting account after the transfer cleared in Entain's bank account;

-(ATM Channel)
+(CBA ATM Channel)

-- f. (from 7 September 2020 to 30 September 2023) a cash deposit made through a ATM where: - the person depositing the money used the Website or Entain App to generate a QR code referable to a Ladbrokes or Neds branded betting account; - ii. the person scanned the QR code on the - the person made the cash deposit to be credited into an Entain bank account through the ATM; and - iv. the corresponding amount of money was credited to the betting account immediately;
+- f. (from 7 September 2020 to 30 September 2023) a cash deposit made through a Banktech ATM where: - i. the person depositing the money used the Website or Entain App to generate a QR code referable to a Ladbrokes or Neds branded betting account; - ii. the person scanned the QR code on the Banktech ATM; - iii. the person made the cash deposit to be credited into an Entain bank account through the Banktech ATM; and - iv. the corresponding amount of money was credited to the betting account immediately;

-(ATM Channel)
+(Banktech ATM Channel)

-- g. (until 3 June 2024) a cash or electronic deposit through a Cash-in Program operated or facilitated by one of various third party contractors, including newsagents, pubs, petrol stations, convenience stores, post offices and tobacconists (Cash-in retail venues), where: - the person depositing the money used the Website or Entain App to generate a QR code referable to a Ladbrokes or Neds branded betting account; - ii. the third party contractor scanned the QR code on an iPad with a App (see paragraph 118 below) (Cash-in Terminal); - the third party contractor took the deposit from the person and confirmed the transaction through the App; and - iv. the corresponding amount of money was credited to the betting account immediately; and - v. deposited the money collected by all third party contractors into an Entain bank account bi-weekly;
+- g. (until 3 June 2024) a cash or electronic deposit through a Cash-in Program operated or facilitated by one of various third party contractors, including newsagents, pubs, petrol stations, convenience stores, post offices and tobacconists (Cash-in retail venues), where: - i. the person depositing the money used the Website or Entain App to generate a QR code referable to a Ladbrokes or Neds branded betting account; - ii. the third party contractor scanned the QR code on an iPad with a Blueshyft App (see paragraph 118 below) (Cash-in Terminal); - iii. the third party contractor took the deposit from the person and confirmed the transaction through the Blueshyft App; and - iv. the corresponding amount of money was credited to the betting account immediately; and - v.
+Blueshyft deposited the money collected by all third party contractors into an Entain bank account bi-weekly;